 I love taking time to meal prep on the weekends and egg muffins almost always make it onto the menu.
 They’re easy to make, convenient, and the flavor possibilities are endless.

 This recipe for egg muffins really packs in the protein too!
-The egg whites are blended with cottage cheese to create a light, fluffy breakfast cup that can be stuffed with just about any filling you would add into an omelet or frittata.
+The egg whites are blended with cottage cheese to create a light, fluffy breakfast cup that can be stuffed with just about any filling you would add to an omelet or frittata.